Yukisschu/tideman_algorithm/README.md

 **Note:**

-- As all alternative methods are included in the code, to try the code, please comment out the duplicated part, leaving only `a.1/a.2/a.3 + b` or `c` parts for locking pairs and finding winners.
+- As all alternative methods are included in the code, to try the code, please comment out the duplicated part, leaving only `a.1/a.2/a.3 + b` or `c` part for locking pairs and finding winners.

-- For more context about Tideman, please check the [CS50 problemset page](https://cs50.harvard.edu/x/2024/psets/3/tideman/).
+- For more context about Tideman, please check the [CS50 problem set page](https://cs50.harvard.edu/x/2024/psets/3/tideman/).
 The article ["Optimize Tideman Algorithm Using Bitwise Operations"](https://anhui-gui.com/posts/bitwise-operators/) on [my website](https://anhui-gui.com/) has demonstrated detailed explanations of this solution with explicit illustrations.